Past Simple of 'be'

 - “They were tired.”

-Only was / were changes — the rest of the sentence stays the same.
+In these examples, only was / were changes with the subject; the rest of the sentence can stay the same.

 The information after was / were can be: